 Service Area Community Meals-Adult Social Care Budget Ref.
-EIA 9 Head of Service Denise D'Souza Briefly and simply explain what budget changes are proposed.
-The current Community Meals Contract ends in 2013 and we are reviewing the opt long term delivery of this service. tions for the short term and Budget Proposal The budget proposal is to reduce the current budget by 25% linked in part to a phased and gradual reduction in the level of subsidy provided by the Council.
+EIA 9 Head of Service Denise D'Souza Budget Proposal Briefly and simply explain what budget changes are proposed.
+(Link to Guidance) The current Community Meals Contract ends in 2013 and we are reviewing the options for the short term and long term delivery of this service.
+The budget proposal is to reduce the current budget by 25% linked in part to a phased and gradual reduction in the level of subsidy provided by the Council.
 The current meals service will also be retendered through a competitive process to reduce costs.
 The delivery of the meals will remain with the WRVS, thereby maintaining consistency and continuity of care but we will continue to work with the WRVS service to reduce their operating costs.
 The new service specification will include some local provision of food.
 Currently an average of 280 people use the service, the majority of whom are over 65 and one-third over 85.
 We are working with the 'South East 7' group to identify opportunities for joint procurement of Community meals.
-Alongside this we are working through the Embrace project to consider the potential for the development of other community based meals provision alongside the contracted service.
-Highlight the main / most significant potential impacts which will need to be removed, mitigated or avoided removed, miligated of Summary of impacts The impact will affect anyone who is currently eligible for a community meal.
-We are personalised approach to providing community meals locally.
-The possible impacts are as follows: • More choice for people • More locally sourced foods used in meals service • Reduced subsidy may lead to some people not using the service • Possible reduced quality of meals • Possible less reliable service re working to develop a more Potential loss of the 'Safe and well' check for vulnerable people valiaio na valivamenta Possible reduced availability for meals which meet specific dietary/ethnic or Impacts identified on the following 'protected characteristics': age, disability,
+Alongside this we are working through the Embrace project to consider the potential for the development of other Summary of impacts community based meals provision alongside the contracted service.
+Highlight the main / most significant potential impacts which will need to be removed, mitigated or avoided (Link to Guidance) The impact will affect anyone who is currently eligible for a community meal.
+We are working to develop a more personalised approach to providing community meals locally.
+The possible impacts are as follows: • More choice for people • More locally sourced foods used in meals service • Reduced subsidy may lead to some people not using the service • Possible reduced quality of meals • Possible less reliable service • Possible reduced availability for meals which meet specific dietary/ethnic or religious requirements.
+Impacts identified on the following 'protected characteristics': age, disability, ethnicity, religion/belief